Gvte-Kali/BadStuffHosting/BadUSB/W1ns1d3r/readme.md

   - 7h30th3r0n3
   - moosehadley

+## Features

+**W1ns1d3r_4dm1n:**
+- Get administrative privileges on target if user is already admin.
+- Sets the working directory to C:\temp and adds an exception in Firewall.
+- The informations the script pulls :
+    - Stage 1 :
+        - Web browser passwords
+    - Stage 2 :
+        - Antivirus software and version
+        - User informations
+        - System informations
+        - Wifi passwords
+- Post everything in your discord webhook
+- Delete the C:\temp directory

+**W1ns1d3r_n0_4dm1n:**
+- Don't get the administrative privileges on target.
+- Sets the working directory to C:\temp.
+- The informations the script pulls :
+    - Stage 1 :
+        - Web browser passwords
+    - Stage 2 :
+        - Antivirus software and version
+        - User informations
+        - System informations
+        - Wifi passwords
+- Post everything in your discord webhook
+- Delete the C:\temp directory

 ## How to use
 - Download the [.txt] file, put your webhook inside it.
 - Put the modified file into your Rubber Ducky or Flipper Zero.